MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/loop-components-in-teams.md

 ## What apps can open and edit .fluid files?

-.fluid files can only be opened as links in your browser, such as Office.com, and as loop components in Teams chat.
+.fluid files can only be opened as links in your browser, such as Office.com, and as Loop components in Teams chat.
 If downloaded, they can't be opened again without first uploading them back to OneDrive or SharePoint.

 ## Known issues